meg4cyberc4t/web_template/README.md

 # License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the GNU GPL-3.0 - see the LICENSE.md file for details.